-The author of the Travancore State Manual says regarding this proclamation :

-Velu Thampi stated his case in such forcible language that the whole country seethed with the spirit of uncompromising hostitity towards those who were described as enemies to the country...The country rose as one man to its battles to the utmost of its resources.
-Armed men came in thousands upon thousands to join Velu Thampi's. standard The Travancore army consisted of more than 30,000 men with 18 guns.
+The author of the Travancore State Manual says regarding this proclamation: "Velu Thampi stated his case in such forcible language that the whole country seethed with a spirit of uncompromising hostility towards those who were described as enemies to the country....The country rose as one man to fight its battles to the utmost of its resources.
+Armed men came in thousands upon thousands to join Velu Thampi's standard.
+The Travancore army consisted of more than 30,000 men with 18 guns."

-Velu Thampi, however, was not alone in this.
-The issue on which he raised the standard of revolt was such that the entire people of Travancore, including the ruling classes were behind him; those of them who hesitated to join did so only because they were afraid that the British were too powerful for any revolt to succeed.
-Furthermore,

-The affairs of Cochin favoured a combination of the two states against Col.Macaulay.
+Velu Thampi however was not alone in this.
+The issue on which he raised the standard of revolt was such that the entire people of Travancore, including the ruling class, was behind him; those of them who hesitated to join did so only because they were afraid that the British were too powerful for any revolt to succeed.
+Furthermore, "the affairs of Cochin favoured a combination of the two states against Col. Macaulay.
 The Raja of Cochin was a weak prince who was content to live a quiet life at Vellarapalli while he allowed the minister Paliyath Achan to administer the state as he liked.
-Both states presented the same spectacle in their administrations...Both ministers (Velu Thampi and Paliyath Achan)who were already united in private friendship with each other were stirred by a common motive against Macaulay who, they believed, was not only their personal foe but also a dangerous enemy to both countries.
-(Travancore State Manual).
+Both states presented the same spectacle in their administrations were already united in private friendship with each other were stirred by a common motive against Macaulay who, they believed, was not only their personal foe but also a dangerous enemy to both countries."
+(Travancore State Manual)

-Thus was begun the first national revolt against the British a revolt which, in all essentials, resembled the subsequent and far bigger revolt in another part of the country, the famous 'Sepoy Mutiny' of 1857.
-Persistent efforts have been made by British historians to paint Velu Thampi as a traitor and intriguer; efforts have also been made by Indian authors to paint the picture of an honest and patriotic man who tried to be
+Thus was begun the first national revolt against the British-a revolt which, in all essentials, resembles the subsequent and far bigger revolt in another part of the country-the famand far bigger revolt in another part of the country-the famous 'Sepoy Mutiny' of 1857.
+Persistent efforts have been made by British historians to paint Velu Thampi as a traitor and intriguer; efforts have also been made by Indian authors to paint the picture of an honest and patriotic man who tried to be friendly, but who was ultimately forced to clash with the British rulers because of the particularly offensive tactics of the then British Resident, Col. Macaulay.
+Actually, however, Velu Thampi and, to a lesser extent, Paliyath Achan represented the feudal ruling class of our country who were incensed at the humility they had to suffer at the hands of the alien rulers and hence decided to offer a last-ditch battle.